EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 ## 🎓 Mathematical Concepts of Linear Algebra and Optimization Using a Generative Artificial Intelligence Tool – Implementation of the Steepest Descent Method

-This project was presented at the **1st Student and Mathematical Conference** of the University of the Peloponnese, organized by the Department of Digital Systems on March 14, 2025.
+This project was presented at the **1st Student and Mathematical Conference** of the University of the Peloponnese, organized by the Department of Digital Systems on *March 14, 2025*.
 Its aim was to bridge theoretical mathematical concepts with modern artificial intelligence technologies through the practical implementation of the Steepest Descent algorithm.

 ### 🎯 Project Objective
 The purpose of this work is to:

-- Highlight the connection between linear algebra, optimization, and artificial intelligence.
+- Highlight the connection between *linear algebra*, *optimization*, and *artificial intelligence*.

-- Demonstrate how the Steepest Descent method can be used to find the minimum of a function with two variables.
+- Demonstrate how the **Steepest Descent method** can be used to find the minimum of a function with two variables.

-- Showcase how a generative AI tool can support the educational process by automatically generating assessment material and enhancing conceptual understanding.
+- Showcase how a **Generative AI Tool** can support the educational process by automatically generating assessment material and enhancing conceptual understanding.

-🧮 Code Overview
+### 🧮 Code Overview

 1️⃣ Steepest_Descent.py, Steepest Descent Algorithm Implementation
 The first code implements the Steepest Descent algorithm to minimize a two-variable function.
 The user is prompted to input: